magma/magma/docs/readmes/lte/dev_notes.md

 3. In gateway VM, modify the `nat_iface` in `/etc/magma/pipelined.yml` from `eth2` to `eth0`.
 Restart all services.
-4. In the gateway VM, follow the steps in [EnodeB Configuration](enodebd#basic-troubleshooting).
+4. In the gateway VM, follow the steps in [EnodeB Configuration](deploy_config_enodebd.md#basic-troubleshooting).
 Make sure the `earfcn` set in the enodebd section of `gateway.mconfig` is the one that is supported by the eNodeB under consideration.
 Use this [calculator](https://www.sqimway.com/lte_band.php) to get the `earfcn` corresponding to the frequency range listed on the eNodeB.

 To connect a physical UE to the gateway VM,